neeresh/awesome-paper-collection/VLMs-Reasoning/README.md

-# 🧠 Paper Reading Repository: 3D Diffusion Models
+# 🧠 Paper Reading Repository: Vision-Langugage Models

 Welcome to my personal paper reading log!
 This repository documents research papers I've read — primarily focused on **Vision-Language Models**, **Reinforcement Learning**, and related subfields.
 My goal is to understand the landscape, track trends, and prepare for future research contributions.